 Primary Hyperoxaluria (PH)

 Primary Hyperoxaluria (PH) is a metabolic disorder that affects the Coton de Tulear dog breed.
 The disease results from a liver enzyme deficiency required to break down calcium oxalate crystals so they can be eliminated from a dog’s system.
 Without a properly functioning enzyme, crystals build up in the dog’s body leading to progressive illness.
 Affected puppies show signs of the disorder at 3-4 weeks of age with the disease eventually leading to kidney failure.
-Symptoms of acute renal failure can include loss of appetite, vomiting, lethargy, decreased urine production, abdominal pain and blood in the urine.
-PH affected puppies rarely survive beyond a few months.
-This test includes PH1.
+Symptoms of acute renal failure can include loss of appetite, vomiting, lethargy, decreased urine production, abdominal pain, and blood in the urine.
+PH-affected puppies rarely survive beyond a few months.

-A (CLEAR/NORMAL): These dogs have two copies of the normal gene and will neither develop PH nor pass this mutation to their offspring.
+These dogs have two copies of the normal gene and will neither develop Primary Hyperoxaluria nor pass this mutation to their offspring.

-B (CARRIER/NOT AFFECTED): These dogs have one copy of the normal gene and one copy of the mutation associated with this disease.
-They will not develop PH but will, if bred, pass the mutation to 50% of its offspring, on average.
+These dogs have one copy of the normal gene and one copy of the mutation associated with this disease.
+They will not develop Primary Hyperoxaluria but will, if bred, pass the mutation to 50% of its offspring, on average.

-C (AT RISK/AFFECTED): These dogs have two copies of the mutation associated with this disease which results in eventual kidney failure and poor survival beyond a few weeks of age.
+These dogs have two copies of the mutation associated with Primary Hyperoxaluria which results in eventual kidney failure and poor survival beyond a few weeks of age.